Guzman HRs again, drives in 3 as Rangers beat Royals 8-4

 Moustakas had given the Royals a 2-0 lead in the top of the first with his 11th home run, a liner to right field.

-Choo brought Texas within a run in the bottom of the inning with a line-drive homer into the corner of the right-center field bullpen.
+Choo brought Texas within a run in the bottom of the inning with a line drive into the corner of the right-center field bullpen.

 The Rangers tied it in the third when Delino DeShields led off with a triple and scored as Mazara beat a double-play relay to first base on what would have been the third out.